cvrby8/youtube-video-player-clone/README.md

 ---

-**Note**: This is a learning project created for educational purposes.
+**Note**: This is a **completed** learning project created for educational purposes.
 The video player is fully functional and demonstrates modern web development techniques using vanilla HTML, CSS, and JavaScript.
+All features have been implemented and tested.